malcommac/swiftscanner

 <a name="skipLength" />

-#### `func skip(length: Int = 1) throws`
+func skip(length: Int = 1) throws

-If operation is not possible (reached the end of the string) it throws and current scanner's `position` of the index did not change
+Attempt to advance scanner's by length If operation is not possible (reached the end of the string) it throws and current scanner's position of the index did not change If operation succeded scanner's position is updated.

 <a name="backLength" />

-#### `func back(length: Int = 1) throws`
+func back(length: Int = 1) throws

-If operation succeded scaner's `position` is modified according to new value
+Attempt to advance the position back by length If operation fails scanner's position is not touched If operation succeded scaner's position is modified according to new value

 <a name="installation" />